flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 All in all, this processor gives access to the front ports, DVD controller, SPU2, the BIOS ROM and the PC card slot.

+#### The special upgrade

-Be as it may, one year after the 'Slim' revision arrived (2005), the IOP was replaced with an SoC that instead houses a **PowerPC 401 'Deckard'** (a cutdown PowerPC 601 for microcontrollers), **4 MB of SDRAM** (2 MB more than before) and an Ethernet transceiver (previously found in an external accessory).
+Be as it may, one year after the 'Slim' revision arrived in 2005, the MIPS core was swapped for a *very unusual* SoC that instead houses [@io-ppc_monitor]:

+- A **PowerPC 440x5 CPU**.
+This chip is part of the [streamlined PowerPC 4xx series](gamecube#tab-2-1-individual-developments) led by IBM and tailored for microcontroller applications.
+- An **Auxiliary Processing Unit** (APU), a package composed of partial MIPS R3000A circuitry (the decoder and ALU), the good-old [Geometry Transformation Engine](playstation#tab-2-2-geometry-transformation-engine) and extra registers for inter-process communication.
+- An **Ethernet transceiver** (previously sold as an external accessory).

+There's also **4 MB of SDRAM** sitting next to the chip (2 MB more than before).

+The new package is referred to as **PPC-IOP** and runs at a lightning **440 MHz** instead.
+Curiously enough, the PPC CPU will still be tasked with running MIPS code [@io-ppc_iop_discussion].
+This is done with the help of a MIPS emulator called **DECKARD** (stored in the BIOS ROM [@io-ps2_mysteries]), which makes use of the additional SDRAM and the APU to accelerate this.

+As the inner workings and operating speed of PPC-IOP are considerably different from the original IOP, there's an additional database of patches with entries for each affected game [@io-deckard].
+Furthermore, DECKARD tries to approximate timings using an event handler.
+However, performance degrades during certain instructions [@io-ppc_monitor].
+Additionally, almost 24% of SDRAM is left unused for some reason [@io-deckard].

+Considering all this, I wonder why Sony redesigned the I/O ecosystem in a way that not only it degrades performance but it also wastes all its perks.
+Perhaps, it was only done to reduce manufacturing costs while keeping backwards compatibility (I explain more in the next paragraphs).
+It's worth mentioning that, around that time, Sony had recently [struck a deal with IBM to build the Cell processor as well](playstation-3#tab-1-1-the-state-of-progress).

 #### Inherited compatibility

 For those models bundling the predecessor's CPU, one can suspect PS1 compatibility would be part of the package.
 Conveniently enough, Sony did bundle a PS1 emulator (called `PS1DRV`) that loads whenever a PS1 disc is inserted.
 When this happens, the IOP is under-clocked to run at PS1 speed, the EE is 'repurposed' to emulate the [old GPU](playstation#graphics) and the SPU2 is remapped to behave like the [original SPU](playstation#audio).

-With PowerPC-based models, backwards compatibility persisted but through a complete software implementation instead.
+With PowerPC-based models, PS1DRV runs on top of DECKARD.

 ### Available interfaces